In The Moment

 • Perhaps fill in some of the interesting shapes afterward with another colour.

-FLUIDITY
+INK + FLUIDITY

 Remember the feeling of delight and calm in your chest as your brush first touched the wet paper, how the ink slowly bloomed across the surface?

-Explore how you can bring a sense of expansive FLUIDITY into your life day to day?
+Explore how you can bring a sense of expansive FLUIDITY into your day?

-BONUS ACTIVITY
+BONUS PRACTICE

 • JUST THIS